JoshuaKhooWX/IE-ACHE/README.md

 ![GitHub repo size](https://img.shields.io/github/repo-size/kennethsoh/IE-ACHE)
 ![Lines of code](https://img.shields.io/tokei/lines/github/kennethsoh/IE-ACHE)

 This is an extension of an ongoing research project on Arithmetic Circuit Homomorphic encryption (ACHE) which was implemented based on Fast Fully Homomorphic Encryption over the Torus (TFHE).
-This iteration focuses on integrating ASN.1 Basic Encoding Rule for the purpose of computing results of integer expressions up to 3 operands.
-The previous version of the project can be found <a href="https://github.com/powderfool000/ambitioushomo" target="_blank">here</a>.
+This iteration focuses on upgrading the authentication method of ellipctive curve diffie hellman (ECCH) to a Post Quantum authentication method, Super singular Isogeny Diffie Hellman (SIDH).
+The previous version of the project can be found <a href="https://github.com/kennethsoh/IE-ACHE" target="_blank">here</a>.

-This project was shared at the Asia Conference on Computers and Communications (ACCC) 2020 with two papers published:
+This project was shared at the Asia Conference on Computers and Communications (ACCC) 2021 with one paper published:

-<a href="https://ieeexplore.ieee.org/document/9347898" target="_blank">Applying Basic Encoding Rule (ITU-T X.690) on Integer Expressions using Arithmetic Circuit Homomorphic Encryption</a>

-and

-<a href="https://ieeexplore.ieee.org/document/9347935" target="_blank">Multi-Precision Integer Arithmetic Processing Using Arithmetic Circuit Homomorphic Encryption</a>
+<a href="https://ieeexplore.ieee.org/document/9681471" target="_blank">Arithmetic Circuit Homomorphic Encryption Key Pairing Comparisons and Analysis between Elliptic Curve Diffie Hellman and Supersingular Isogeny Diffie Hellman</a>

 <br>